unoplatform/uno/doc/articles/features/working-with-accessibility.md

 - Use a converter to trim long text.
 While a `TextBlock` might ellipsize long text, the screen reader will read the entire text provided.
 - Avoid creating custom controls when you can use built-in ones.
 If you must, make sure to implement and provide an appropriate `AutomationPeer`.
 - You can disable accessibility focus of native elements using `android:ImportantForAccessibility="No"` and `ios:IsAccessibilityElement="False"`.
+- `ContentControl` based controls (`Button`, `CheckBox`, ...) automatically use the string representation of their `Content` property.
+In order for the `AutomationProperties.AutomationId` property to be selectable, add `AutomationProperties.AccessibilityView="Raw"` to the control as well.

 ## Enabling the screen reader